Recycling configuration

 Deal import settings control which HubSpot deals come into Rizer for recycling.

-Import from Pipeline
+Import from pipeline

 Select which HubSpot deal pipelines contain lost deals you want to recycle.